microsoft/lisa/docs/run.md

 ### Run in Azure

-Please follow below steps to configure your local computer to run LISA test against Linux VM on Azure.
+Please follow the steps below to configure your local computer to run LISA test against Linux VM on Azure.

 1. Sign in to Azure